Storm water flow causes sewage to come out manholes at Rock Hill waste plant

 The huge amount of storm water runoff from drenching Florence rains in York County caused some raw sewage to come out through manholes at Rock Hill’s wastewater treatment plant along the Catawba River, officials said.

 The untreated sewage spill happened Sunday afternoon near the plant off Red River Road.
-It is not expected to affect drinking water or recreational use of the river, said Katie Quinn, spokesperson for the city of Rock Hill.
+It is not expected to affect drinking water or those drawing water downstream, said Katie Quinn, spokesperson for the city of Rock Hill.

 “This will not affect the quality of drinking water in Rock Hill or those drawing water downstream due in large part to the high volume of stormwater and fast flow of the river,” Quinn said in a statement Sunday afternoon.